U.S. flag An official website of the United States government

 What's New

-FDA announces the release of the data from the agency’s 2022 testing of talc-containing cosmetic products for asbestos.
+FDA announces the release of the data from the agency’s 2023 testing of talc-containing cosmetic products for asbestos.

-FDA's Authority Over Cosmetic Safety
+FDA's Authority Over Cosmetic Product Safety

 FDA monitors for potential safety problems with cosmetic products on the market and takes action when needed to protect public health.
-Before we can take such action against a cosmetic, we need sound scientific data to show that it is harmful under its intended use.
+Before we can take such action against a cosmetic product, we need sound scientific data to show that it is harmful under its intended use.
 Learn more about FDA's Authority Over Cosmetics.

 Talc is a naturally occurring mineral, mined from the earth, composed of magnesium, silicon, oxygen, and hydrogen.
 Chemically, talc is a hydrous magnesium silicate with a chemical formula of Mg3Si4O10(OH)2.

-2022 Testing of Talc-Containing Cosmetics for Asbestos
+2023 Testing of Talc-Containing Cosmetic Products for Asbestos

 Back to Top